9001/copyparty/README.md

 it does static images with Pillow and uses FFmpeg for video files, so you may want to `--no-thumb` or maybe just `--no-vthumb` depending on how destructive your users are

+images named `folder.jpg` and `folder.png` become the thumbnail of the folder they're in

 ## zip downloads